-Honey is a student at an all-girls school for Catholics and lives a pretty normal life until she is one day called home, only to find her father murdered at the hands of criminals belonging to the Panther Claw syndicate.
+Honey is a student at an all-girls school for Catholics and lives a pretty normal life until she one day heads home, only to find her father murdered at the hands of criminals belonging to the Panther Claw syndicate.
 After grieving his sudden death, she finds an audio recording revealing that she is actually a technologically-advanced android raised as a Human.
 With her powers revealed, Honey takes on the secret identity Cutie Honey and begins to fight back against Panther Claw.

 Cutie Honey comes to us from Go Nagai and it really shows.
 The man tackles many different genres, but his personal style and interests always shine through, which is exactly what makes many of his works so interesting.
 Cutie Honey is his play on the magical girl genre, as Honey uses her powers, superhuman strength, and gadgets to overcome villains and foil their plans.
 Her most important ability is that she can change her entire outfit at a moment’s notice, and we all know that costumes are absolutely vital to a good mahou shoujo anime.

 As is to be expected of a Nagai story, there will be plenty of violence and there are sexual and religious themes present.
 In particular, I really enjoyed how violently Honey dispatches the villains she faces, which often end up with body parts cut off or other severe wounds before she finally delivers the death blow with her rapier.
 However, it’s also not too overdone and still feels like a magical girl anime should.
 As a result, neither fans of Nagai’s works nor followers of magical girl anime will walk away disappointed.

 #2 Stylish and cheeky main character

 Honey Kisaragi is a stellar main character.
 I pretty much knew I was going to love the show when episode 1 had her sing her own theme song while beating up a horde of bad guys.
 There is so much to like about her that I could probably throw together a 5 Reasons To Like Honey Kisaragi, but I’ll keep it short for now.